 When water with a chlorine level of above 1.0 ppm passes through a water softener, the chlorine will oxidize the resin beads.
 This oxidation can affect the softening process and cut the life of your resin in half.

 The chemistry behind the water softening process limits what you can do to prevent this oxidation.
-However, if the water filter is installed before your water softer, it can preemptively dechlorinate the water.
+While your water softener will not remove chlorine on its own, if you install a water filter before your water softener, it can preemptively dechlorinate the water.

 If the chlorine has already oxidized your resin bed, it will affect your water softener’s flow rate and capacity.
 You can restore your softener’s efficiency by replacing the oxidized resin bed with a new one.

 Our Team Can Help You Restore Your Water Softener to Full Capacity